amyvanwell/gazerCode/research.md

+---
+layout: default
+title: Research
+nav_order: 6
+description: "A list of all the research conducted using Gazer."
+---

 ## Published Research

  Gazer is currently being used to conduct online experiments set to be published in 2022.
 A pilot version of the study including a pilot experiment were presented at V-VSS 2021 and will also be presented at OPAM in November 2021.